Whitecat18/Javahexor/README.md

 This project demonstrates several useful JavaScript hacks and techniques for retrieving information about a user.
 By understanding how to retrieve this information, developers can create more personalized and targeted experiences for their users, while also improving their website's security and performance.

-This code was created to find the scammers or criminals info in order to help the police Department .
+**This code was created to find the scammers or criminals info in order to help the Police Department .
 If you have an Better code .
-Please Feel to share .
+Please Feel to share .**